 You may see a popup message something like this:

-This is a scam message.
-Safari (Explorer or Chrome) will look unresponsive and locked and you will not be able to close the popup.
+This is a scam message targeting Mac users.
+Safari (Explorer, Firefox, Edge, or Chrome) will look unresponsive and locked and you will not be able to close the popup.

 Do not call the number on the message.
 And do not click the “OK” button.
-If you call the number, whoever answer the phone will ask you to access your Mac remotely.
+If you call the number, whoever answers the phone will ask you to access your Mac remotely.
 Or they may ask you to pay between $100 and $500.
 Do not do this.
 They are trying to steal your money.
+And do not share your personal information.

 Here is how to fix security alert messages: